 should be placed inside colons and semicolons

-the citation number can be place next to the author name where emphasis is place on the author eg. Smith2
+the citation number can be place next to the author name where emphasis is placed on the author eg. Smith2

 check with your faculty/school or journal publisher to determine their requirements